determined-ai/determined/docs/reference/reference-training/experiment-config-reference.rst

 When the cluster is configured with :ref:`resource_manager.type: slurm
 <cluster-configuration-slurm>` and ``container_run_type: podman``, images are executed using the
-PodMan container runtime.
+Podman container runtime.
 The image can be any of the supported PodMan container formats identified by transport (e.g. ``docker:`` (the default), ``docker-archive:``, ``docker-daemon:``, or ``oci-archive:``).
-See the `PodMan run
+See the `Podman run
 <https://docs.podman.io/en/latest/markdown/podman-run.1.html>`__ command documentation for a full
 description of the capabilities.